pfgithub/threadclient/README.md

 -   [ ] user profile pages, defaulting to the overview tab
 -   [ ] poll viewing. poll voting requires gql.reddit.com which needs a website session and proxying, so no voting.
 -   [ ] wiki pages + wiki markdown parser (easy to add)
--   [ ] more navigation buttons eg homepage link
+-   [ ] navigation buttons eg homepage link
 -   [ ] sidebars and stuff (that contain information about the subreddit, not the post)
 -   [ ] mod tools and stuff + mod messages also + post removal tools that have options to use the subreddit things like comment distinguished stickied
 -   [ ] notifications (+ if you see the notification on one tab have it go away from the other tabs too without requiring a refresh, unlike old. and new.reddit)